Last revised: November 10, 2014

 Would we say with Barack Obama, but with our discipleship of Jesus at the forefronts of our minds, ‘Yes!
 This is our moment.
 This is our time.
 This is our chance to repent and get on board with God’s agenda, God’s kingdom, God’s will for this creation.
 Jesus got it started for us two thousand years ago, and the problems we face now are our opportunity to follow Jesus and be part of God’s finally defeating those powers of sin and death for good.
 Yes, Lord Jesus, we will get on board with what you started in this world so long ago.
 We will answer your call.
 This is our moment.
 This is our time — to put our people back to work and open doors of opportunity for our kids; to restore prosperity and promote the cause of peace around the world; to reclaim God’s Dream of a creation that lives in harmony, grace, peace, and love.
 Amen.’

-2. Andrew Marr, on the GIRARD Ecunet meeting, offered the following insightful comments regarding this parable:
+2. Andrew Marr, on the GIRARD Ecunet meeting (no longer available), offered the following insightful comments regarding this parable:

 Only human beings expel themselves.
 In the case of this parable, the problem with the five “foolish” bridesmaids is that they didn’t trust the bridegroom and just join the party.
 They ran off to get oil because THEY thought they weren’t good enough to get in without the oil.
 This approach can give us much the same deal with the parable of the talents as told in Matthew.
 Again, it is the one who has the least who thinks he or she really has nothing and feels inadequate to the kingdom and so won’t join the party.